tksh164/aumid-stopgap-tools/docs/usage-v0.1.0.md

 ### Example 1: Obsidian with different vault

 1. Create a shortcut file (.lnk) for each vault using the **mklnkwaumid**.
-For example, execute the following command in **Windows PowerShell** to create a shortcut file.
+For example, execute the following command in ***Windows* PowerShell** such as Windows PowerShell 5.1 to create a shortcut file.

     ```powershell
     .\mklnkwaumid.exe 'D:\temp\Obsidian-Vault1.lnk' Tksh164.Obsidian.Vault1 'C:\bin\runwaumid.exe' '-tp Tksh164.Obsidian.Vault1 \"Vault1 - Obsidian\" obsidian://open?vault=Vault1'
     ```

-    If you use **PowerShell (non-Windows PowerShell)**, execute the following command instead.
+    If you use **PowerShell** (*non-Windows* PowerShell such as PowerShell 7.x), execute the following command instead.
 There is difference on escape double quote.

     ```powershell
     .\mklnkwaumid.exe 'D:\temp\Obsidian-Vault1.lnk' Tksh164.Obsidian.Vault1 'C:\bin\runwaumid.exe' '-tp Tksh164.Obsidian.Vault1 "Vault1 - Obsidian" obsidian://open?vault=Vault1'